ctrl-alt-del/devenv/README.md

 ## Homebrew
 Homebrew is a package manager for Mac.
 You can learn more about it on its [homepage](http://brew.sh/)

 ## Sublime
 Sublime is a very useful and convenient text editor.
 You can learn more about it on its [homepage](http://www.sublimetext.com/)

 ## Git
+Git is a distributed version control and code management system.
+You can learn more detail about it on its [homepage](http://git-scm.com/).

 ## Gitk
 ## SmartGit
 ## Curl